lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 **"`O`"** command generates hum **idependently** from the instrument's ADSR.
 Note may be silent, but as long as instrument is still on, the *hum will continue*.
 Can be stopped when you change instrument, **"`K`"**ill it or direct it to **"A`20`"**.
-Hum will even apear if you pan left or right side, creating stereo hum.
+Hum will even appear if you pan left or right side, creating stereo hum.
 **"`O`"** command hum will duck in the volume if wave width is set to 75%, therefore **works best with wave width 12.5%** The **"`O`"** command may be used on **any** channel you like.
 One of the ways to control the hum's volume is to move around the steps where the **"`O`"** is active and where it's not.